OrographicLift/terraform-provider-hlb/doc/hlb-terraform-provider-customer-docs.md

 * `load_balancer_id` - (Required) The ID of the HLB.
 * `port` - (Required) The port on which the load balancer is listening.
 * `target_group_arn` - (Required) The ARN of the target group to which to route traffic.
+* `overprovisioning_factor` - (Optional) When the load balancer `enable_cross_zone_load_balancing` is set to `avoid` (default), allows the load balancer to send at most '`overprovisioning_factor` * the average amount of request' to any single instance.
+Applies to the target group, behaviour is undefined if different values are assigned to different listeners with the same target group.
+Defaults to `1.1`
 * `protocol` - (Optional) The protocol for connections from clients to the load balancer.
 Valid values are `HTTP` and `HTTPS`.
 Defaults to `HTTP`.
 * `alpn_policy` - (Optional) The Application-Layer Protocol Negotiation (ALPN) policy.
 Valid values are `HTTP1Only`, `HTTP2Only`, `HTTP2Optional`, `HTTP2Preferred`, and `None`.
 * `certificate_secrets_arn` - (Optional) ARN of the secret in AWS Secrets Manager containing the SSL server certificate.
 Required if the protocol is HTTPS.